grandseiken/static-functional/README.md

 # static_functional

 This is a standalone header-only C++20 library providing compile-time functional operators (composition, bind, and so on) that work with raw function pointers.
+It lets you conveniently generate new wrapper functions from existing function pointers at compile time in various ways, and call the resulting functions at runtime.

 A C++20 compile-time type list library is also included, mostly just to avoid the need for any transitive dependencies&mdash;the functional part requires such a library for its implementation&mdash;but it's there, and should be fairly nice to use if you want to.